cliffano/ute/README.md

 Ute
 ---

-Ute is a container for node.js web application.
+Ute is an unframework for node.js web application.

 Installation
 ------------